jemad/CayoAccessUpload/README.md

-# CayoAccessUpload- File is in Visual Basic

 Option Compare Database
 Option Explicit
+Sub LoopAllExcelFilesInFolder() 'PURPOSE: To loop through all Excel files in a user specified folder and perform a set task on them

+Dim myPath As String
+Dim myFile As String
+Dim myExtension As String

+'Retrieve Target Folder Path From User
+  Set FldrPicker = Application.FileDialog(msoFileDialogFolderPicker)

+    With FldrPicker
+      .Title = "Select A Target Folder"
+      .AllowMultiSelect = False
+        If .Show <> -1 Then GoTo NextCode myPath = .SelectedItems(1) & "\"
+    End With

+'In Case of Cancel
+NextCode:
+  myPath = myPath
+  If myPath = "" Then GoTo ResetSettings

+'Target File Extension (must include wildcard "*") myExtension = "*.xls*"

+'Target Path with Ending Extention myFile = Dir(myPath & myExtension)

+'Loop through each Excel file in folder
+  Do While myFile <> ""
+    'Set variable equal to opened workbook
+      FileName = (myPath & myFile)

-Public Sub ReadParsedData(ByVal FileName As String) ', ByRef txtOutput As TextBox)
+  Public Sub ReadParsedData(ByVal FolderName As String) ', ByRef txtOutput As TextBox)

    'Dim myExcel As New Excel.Application
    Dim db As Database